yireo/yireo-slides/slides/yireo/js_testing.md

 We have seen various test setups, where the test itself needed to be changed slightly.

 ---
-{state: divider2}
+{state: divider divider-center divider-bold}
 {background-image: mm18it/riccard-does-not-care.jpg}
-# We don't care which tool you use
+# We don't care <br/> which tool you use

 ---
 # Whatever works for you
 ~ Tests should easy and fast
-~ Pick 1 setup and stick with it
+~ Pick one tool & setup.
+Stick with it.
 ~ Keep your tests simple

 ???
 Mocha or Jasmine might be difficult to setup, but once configured running the tests should only involve `npm install && npm test`.

 ---
-{state: divider}
+{state: divider divider-center}
 # Asking the right questions

 ???